Tour of Flanders: How Proximus uses cell phone signal data for crowd management

 Posted On 08/04/2019

-As many of you probably noticed, last Sunday (7th of April 2019) was a big day for Flemish people as the 103rd Tour of Flanders took place.
-As always there were a lot of supporters along the Flemish roads to watch the cyclists give their best.
+Sunday April 7, 2019 was a great day for Flemish people as the 103rd Tour of Flanders took place.
+As always, there were a lot of supporters along the Flemish roads to watch the cyclists give their best.

 “For us it is very important to have accurate data of the crowd so we can perfectly coordinate our security teams”